Iain McLean

-Iain Donald Smith McLean (born 1983) is a Scottish international lawn bowler.
+Iain Donald Smith McLean (born 8 October 1983) is a Scottish international lawn bowler.
+He reached a career high ranking of world number 3 in December 2024.

 Bowls career

-McLean won a bronze medal in the fours at the 2016 World Outdoor Bowls Championship in Christchurch with Alex Marshall, Paul Foster and Ronnie Duncan.
+McLean won a bronze medal in the fours at the 2016 World Outdoor Bowls Championship in Christchurch, with Alex Marshall, Paul Foster and Ronnie Duncan.

 In 2013, he won the Hong Kong International Bowls Classic pairs title with Robert Grant and he also won the gold medal at the 2015 World Cup Singles in Warilla, New South Wales, Australia and in 2014 he became the World Singles Champion of Champions defeating Fairus Jabal of Malaysia in the final.

-He is a two time winner of the Scottish National Bowls Championships in the singles.
+He won the singles at the Scottish National Bowls Championships (the Roseberry Trophy) in both 2013 and 2015, when bowling for Blackwood Victoria BC.

 In 2022, he competed in the men's singles and the men's triples at the 2022 Commonwealth Games.
+After winning his singles section he went on to win the bronze medal play off defeating Fairul Izwan Abd Muin.